 What if I regret ever going to grad school?

 ON and ON and ON these messages play.
-Keeping us trapped in non-decision vs taking one baby step in a direction that MIGHT be incorrect.
+Keeping us trapped in non-decision vs. taking one baby step in a direction that MIGHT be incorrect.
 As with any fear monger messages I have found it best when we can be conscious of them, just aware that they are playing there in a what if game.
-SOMETIMES it helps to engage them with rational arguments, but usually for every rational argument there are 5 more what if’s too follow.
+SOMETIMES it helps to engage them with rational arguments, but usually, for every rational argument, there are 5 more what if’s too follow.

 Recently I had a stressful health scare with a family member, we were ‘on edge’ for a few days not knowing what would happen next and the what if’s were flying through my head.
 I was losing sleep and living in a state of stress and panic.
 I caught myself in the what if spiral and said out loud “STOP” what’s the worse that can happen–as I laid out the worst case scenario I thought ok, if that happens, I can handle it I can move forward, I can ask for help, I can make new decisions and take one step at a time.
 We will handle it no matter what, even if we handle it poorly at first.
-When I was able to see that the worst case was manageable, not ideal but there was action that we could take, it took away the power of all the other what ifs.
-Later, when I would catch them playing there I would say merely say to myself “stop this–I got it” and place my hands over my heart in a way to symbolize acknowledge both my fear and my strength.
-The what ifs do the most damage when they are unconscious, when we aren’t acknowledging them because before we know it we can be in a full blown panic.
+When I was able to see that the worst case was manageable, not ideal but there was an action that we could take, it took away the power of all the other what ifs.
+Later, when I would catch them playing there I would say merely say to myself “stop this–I got it” and place my hands over my heart in a way to acknowledge both my fear and my strength.
+The what ifs do the most damage when they are unconscious when we don’t recognize them because before we know it we can be in a full-blown panic.
 So pay attention, what are your what ifs telling you, what are they keeping you from, what are they holding you back from doing.